dooley-ch/hi-henry/README.md

 When a new record is inserted into the table, the lock_version field is set to 1 and the created_at and updated_at fields are  set to the current date and time.
 If the action needs to be audited then a new record must be created in the corresponding xxx table.
-Each table has its own audit tabe to reduce the possibilities of a bottle neck that can occur in using a centeral logging table.
+Each table has its own audit tabe to reduce the possibilities of a bottleneck that can occur in using a centeral logging table.

 When a record is changed the following must occur: